hepaestus/ubuntu_club_notes/irc_concepts.md

 ![Pidgin Buddy List](/images/pidgin_buddy_list_01.png)

 Wait a few moments for Pidgin to connect to the irc server.
-A this point you may see a Connection Error" is so make sure you have followed all the steps as described above.
+At this point if you see a "Connection Error", so make sure you have followed all the steps as described above.

 At some point Pidgin will connect and show the "Available" status in the Buddy List.